Logoi-Linguistics/Logoi-Linguistics/README.md

 # Logoi (λόγοι)
-This is the current [2024/08] official source code repository for the Logoi natural programming language & hyperextensible text editor.
+This is the current* official source code repository for the Logoi natural programming language & hyperextensible text editor. *[2024/08]

 [What is Logoi?](https://logoi.website/)